nightmode/feri/docs/api/config.md

 Type: `number`

-Controls how many build and clean processes can run simultaneously.
+Controls the number of build or clean processes that can be run simultaneously.
 Values 1-3 recommended since node [libuv](https://github.com/libuv/libuv) seems to have 4 slots by default.
 Feel free to experiment with this setting to see how fast you can get Feri to run.

 ```js
 config.concurLimit = 1